bjoernmichaelsen/dotfiles/README.md

 dotfiles
 ========

-Some scripting to set up nushell ~anywhere with fonts, theming and autocompletion.
+Some scripting to set up nushell and neovim ~anywhere with fonts, theming and autocompletion.

 Dependencies